McGranahanLab/RVdriver/README.md

 cd singularity_images/
 singularity pull --arch amd64 library://tpjones15/default/rvdriver:latest
 ```
-The mutation table should be in the data directory and have the following columns:
+The mutation table can be a single table with all samples or multiple sample specific tables.
+It must have the following columns:

 patient_id | gene | chr | pos | ref | alt | func | canc_type
 ----|----|------|-----|-----|-----|------|-----

-It can be a single table with all samples or multiple sample specific tables

 3. Run the following bash script to get the RNA VAF for a single sample
 ```